chinamike65/hugo-tuolesi/content/book1/book1en.md

 Master Tsongkhapa saw this Buddha statue and said:

-Oh, very much like me.
+"Oh, very much like me."

 So it is called "I am like a Buddha statue".